rapmd73/Companion/README.md

 #### /home/Companion/Personas

+- **Koiki** This is an AI modelled after a real woman that passed away in 2021.
+While the computer can NEVER capture the depth of this woman, it can bring to "life" many of her qualities.
+This type of an AI really is the heart of my own 30+ years of interest in AI.
+Building a "human emotional analogue" has many useful properties on a wide level of research, medical, and historical contexts.
 - **Marcus** The stoic mentor/teacher modelled after Marcus Aurelius.
 This persona is meant to demonstrate how a historical figure to bew brought to "life".
 - **Mugsy** This is a play of the ganster characters from Bugs Bunny cartoons or Rockey the mobster, or Dick Dastardly.
 It is kept is the same light hwearted humor.
 - **Tipsy** This is the playful side of AI.
 Completely whimsical at all times and makes for a really nice addition to any server.

+#### /home/Companion/Personas/Koiki

+- **Koiki.broke** A list on responses where one will be given to the user is the OpenAI API doesn't respond.
+The more the better and one response per line.
+Responses should be in-line with the persona you are creating.
+- **Koiki.cfg** Configuration settings, like how much to remember, for this persona.
+- **Koiki.persona** The actual persona of the character you are creating.
+Consists os a system role that define the personality amd multiple user/assissant line the refine/shape the persona with mock questions/responses.
+- **Koiki.persona.nsfw** The NSFW version of the persona.
+It is only loaded if the channel is age restricted.
+- **Koiki.png** Any PNG allowed by the Discord TOS.
+This one was created by an AI generator.
+- **Koiki.vulgarity** A list of responses when the user uses vulgarities, one per line and the more responses the better.

 #### /home/Companion/Personas/Tipsy